-Domestic violence happens in close relationships (ex: between married or common-law couples or between family members), where one person uses any form of violence or abuse to cause fear and gain control over the other person.
+Domestic Violence - happens in close relationships ex: between married or common-law couples or between family members, where one person uses any form of violence or abuse to cause fear and gain control over the other person.
 Two people don't have to be living together; they can be living apart; have been in a dating relationship or have had a child together.
 Domestic violence includes:

-- causing harm to you or your property, or using threatening actions or behaviours that cause you to fear being harmed or fear your property will be damaged

-- emotional abuse

-- forcing you to remain against your will

-- sexual abuse
+- causing harm to a person or their property, or using threatening actions or behaviours that cause the person (victim) to fear being harmed or fear their property will be damaged - emotional abuse - forcing someone to remain against her/his will - sexual abuse